hessJ/geneAnnotation/README.md

 version 1.3: plotGeneTracks now features gene expression data downloaded from GTEx across 48 tissues (RNA-seq v6).
 Read counts were normalized using limma's VOOM function (logCPM) followed by quantile normalization.

 version 1.4: Genes with low- and high-probability of loss-of-function intolerance predicted by pLI scores from ExAC reference data are stratified into categories.
 High tolerance = 0 (pLI < 0.90), Low tolerance = 1 - 4 (pLI > 0.9, pLI > 0.95, pLI > 0.99, pLI > 0.999).

+#### GNU GENERAL PUBLIC LICENSE v3

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.